SwanKnightZJP/LDTSF/model/LA/LDC_Best/readme.txt

-the best model obtained by LDC should be moved to this folder
+the best model trained by LDC should be moved to this folder